xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/ocr/readme.md

-# Azure Batch OCR Job Template
+# Azure Batch OCR job template

 This sample shows how to use `ghostscript` and `tesseract-ocr` to transform PDF files into plain text files (`.txt`).
 It does this in two stages: